Colorado Highways: Routes 1 to 19

 By 1946, SH 2 was rerouted northeast of Denver so that instead of going through Greeley it went from Commerce City northeast through Hudson to Wiggins.
 By 1950 it was realigned in Denver, using Colfax Ave. east to Colorado Blvd., and that north to Vasquez Blvd., then northeast.
 In the 1968 purge, SH 2 was scaled back to only the metro Denver routing, from US 285 north to I-80S, taking over SH 153's routing from Colfax south to Hampden.

 According to CDOT route logs, sometime before 1971, SH 35 came into the system.
 Officially SH 35 had SH 2's alignment from Quebec Street northeast to I-76, but I doubt it was marked as such.
 By 1972, 35 was scaled back, and SH 2 was extended back up to I-76.
 SH 2 existed as this road from US 285 to I-76 from 1972 up until Spring 1998, when SH 2 was again extended.
-Sable Blvd. had previously been marked as SH 51, but CDOT decided it would be better marked as an extension of SH 2.
+Sable Blvd from I-76 north to SH 7 in Brighton had previously been marked as SH 51, but CDOT decided it would be better marked as an extension of SH 2.
 SH 51 was remarked as SH 2 sometime between March and July 1998.
-Mileposts on Sable still reflect the SH 51 marking.
+Mileposts on Sable were not changed for the extension, so SH 2 had its mileposts reset to 0 as it went through the I-76 interchange.

 Work started in Summer 1998 on a much-needed improvement to the SH 2/I-76/120th Avenue area.
 SH 2 south of I-76 was closed for almost a year, and the two separate trumpet interchanges for SH 2 and Sable Blvd. were replaced with a new single diamond interchange, which opened in September 1999.
 The configuration of the interchange from September 1999 to September 2000 included a roundabout at Sable and 120th, which was apparently part of the ultimate plan.
 However, in September 2000 the roundabout was ripped out and replaced with an intersection with stop signs all the way around.
 My thinking is that the roundabout was hard to negotiate by truckers, as there is a large truck stop on Sable just north of 120th.
 In September 2001 the new bridge for 120th over I-76 opened (a very large, impressive structure), and a signal put in at 120th and Sable, bringing the project essentially to completion.